yash30201/cs-notes/DBMS/notes/ermodel.md

 ### Specialisation
 > This is a **Top-down Approach**

-This is the process of subdividing an entity into sub-entities based of theie specific characteristics.
+This is the process of subdividing an entity into sub-entities based of their specific characteristics.
 For eg, we can subdivide EMPLOYEE into DEVELOPER, MANAGER, etc.

 <img src="../assets/ER_Model/specialization.png" alt="Specialisation-example" width="400"/>